 To couple expert specialization with diverse alignment objective optimization, we compute an objective-specific weight $\omega_m$ by aggregating token-level routing and learned expert preferences.
 Specifically, for each sample $b$ in the batch related to the query inputs that participate in the alignment objective $m$ (\eg, the text-only input of the query in the alignment $\text{q}_{\text{t}} \rightarrow \text{p}_{\text{mm}}$), let $\tilde{G}_{z,b}$ denote the routing weight of expert $z$ for that query representation.
 We define:

 where $\mathcal{B}_{m}$ is the set of batch indices associated with objective $m$.
 Intuitively, $\omega_m$ reflects the collective expert support for optimizing the alignment objective $m$.

-In addition to the auxiliary load-balancing term $\mathcal{L}_{\text{aux}}$ that promotes even expert utilization~\cite{fedus2022switch}, we introduce a sparsity regularization loss $\mathcal{L}_{\text{sparsity}}$ that encourages each expert to focus on a small subset of alignment objectives.
-Specifically, we minimize the entropy of the per-expert objective preference distributions:
+Beyond the standard auxiliary load-balancing term $\mathcal{L}_{\text{aux}}$ for even expert utilization~\cite{fedus2022switch}, we introduce a sparsity regularization loss $\mathcal{L}_{\text{sparsity}}$ to compel experts to specialize in specific alignment objectives.
+Specifically, we minimize the entropy of per-expert objective preference distributions:

 By reducing entropy, the preference of each expert over alignment objectives is driven towards a more peaked (sparse) distribution, effectively guiding experts to specialize in a limited set of modality alignment objectives.